Pros and Cons of Your Child Moving Away to Study

-One major downside of your child moving away to study is that you are going to have less time with them.
-If you are particularly close with your child then this could be distressing for both of you, especially during the early stages of their degree, or if they have decided to study abroad.
+One major downside of your child moving away to study is that you will have less time with them.
+If you are particularly close with your child, this could be distressing for both of you, especially during the early stages of their degree or decided to study abroad.
 However, that being said, it may be an option for them to move away to a university that is not too far away from home so that you can both have the option of visiting whenever you like.

 Con: It’s More Expensive

 Lastly, you’ll need to both be prepared for the cost of moving away to study.
-Whilst your child may be getting a student maintenance loan, this may only be enough to cover the cost of their rent and they will need to consider how they are going to make money to cover other expenses, whether they will be working part-time or you will be helping them out.
+While your child may be getting a student maintenance loan, this may only be enough to cover the cost of their rent.
+They will need to consider how they will make money to cover other expenses, whether they will be working part-time or you will be helping them out.